 If you have, it’s almost certainly a collection account.
-And since they’re so heavily involved in collections on auto loans, there’s a good chance you have an unsettled car debt in your past.
-If you do, you need to get it settled or even removed from your credit report.
+And, since they’re so heavily involved in collections on auto loans, there’s a good chance you have an unsettled car debt in your past.

 If you haven’t figured out how to remove MRS Associates from your credit report, we’re here to help.